Talendar/maze_solver/README.md

 The mazes are modeled with undirected unweighted graphs.
 The ADT was implemented for general use, so its use is not restricted to this program.
 The mazes can either be provided in a file as an input from the user (check the documentations for more information) or be randomly generated, in which case a variation of the [Prim's algorithm](https://en.wikipedia.org/wiki/Prim%27s_algorithm) is used.
 A module to generate images representing the mazes is also included.
 Some of the images for the randomly generated mazes can be seen below.
 The results, as well as more information regarding the used methodology, can be found at the report (PDF) in this repository (it's written in portuguese).

+To run this program, make sure you have Python 3 installed.
+Then, run the following commands (or equivalent):

+  - pip install numpy
+  - pip install pillow

+Once the dependencies are installed, you can run the program by executing, in your terminal: python3 main.py

 <h3 align="center"><b>Depth-First Search<b></h3>
 <p align="center"> <img src="./out/random32x32_20-06-05-17-32-17/5_DFS.png" width="400" height="400"> </p>